 - With more space, my sister and her fiance have moved in to save money on housing while they pay off their student loans, save for a wedding, and a house of their own someday.

-- She feels better that her money is staying within the family.
+- She feels better that her money will be staying within the family

 Without Paula Pant’s course at AffordAnything.com, our new reality might have remained a pipe dream.